jbrumwell/fluxApp/README.md

 # Flux based Architecture

-This module is an effort to ease the development of flux, http://www.github.com/facebook/flux, based isomorphic applications.
+This module is an effort to ease the development of [flux](http://www.github.com/facebook/flux) based isomorphic applications.

 ### Stores

-Stores can bind to the actions they listen too, using a method: actiontype namespaced string, we also provide a `getInitialState` method.
-Calling the stores `setState` automatically emits the changed event
+Stores can bind to the actions they listen to, using a method: actiontype namespaced string, we also provide a `getInitialState` method.
+Calling the store's `setState` automatically emits the changed event

 ```
   var fluxApp = require('fluxapp');